AliceO2Group/AliceO2/Detectors/Raw/README.md

 At every invocation of the device `processing` callback a full TimeFrame for every link will be added as N-HBFs parts (one for each HBF in the TF) to the multipart relayed by the `FairMQ` channel.
-In case the `--message-per-tf` option is asked, the whole TF is sent as the only part of the `FairMQPart`.

-Instead of sending a single output (for multiple links) per output route (which means their data will be received together) one can request sending an output per link by using option `--output-per-link`.

 The standard use case of this workflow is to provide the input for other worfklows using the piping, e.g.
 ```cpp